Lasisi Elenu: Career

 The comedian is one of the continent's most popular social media influencers with 75,000 followers on TikTok and over 3.4 million followers on Instagram.

-His skits focus on varying themes from law to cybercrime, the economy, insecurity and philosophy, started out as a musician before diverting to the business of comedy.
+His skits focus on varying themes from law to cybercrime, the economy, insecurity and philosophy.
+He started out as a musician before diverting to the business of comedy.
 He performed at the Mama Tobi Homecoming concert.

 His most recent project, Mama & Papa Gods power, is a series of 16-minute episodes focusing on a low-income household in Nigeria.

 Personal life

-In 2022, Lasisi Elenu proposed to his girlfriend Nonso Adika and the couple welcome a baby girl October of the same year.
+In 2022, Lasisi Elenu married Nonso Adika, now Nonso Afolabi and the couple welcomed a daughter in October of the same year.